ecilasun/e32b/README.md

 # TODO

 - Expose FPGA pins connected to the GPIO / PMOD / LED / BUTTON peripherals as memory mapped devices
-- Add a proper AXI4-Lite crossbar to support more than one HART
-- Add back the simple GPU design
-- Add the DDR3 AXI4 device at bus address 0x00000000 and wrap it as AXI4-Lite